 Index: A number, usually a percentage, upon which future interest rates for adjustable-rate mortgages are based.
 Common indexes include the Cost of Funds for the Eleventh Federal District of banks or the average rate of a one year Government Treasury Security.

 Interest Rate: The periodic charge, expressed as a percentage, for use of credit.

 Margin: An amount, usually a percentage, which is added to the index to determine the interest rate for adjustable rate mortgages.
-Again, this only applies for ARM loans.
+Again, this only applies to ARM loans.

 Mortgage Banker: Originates mortgage loans, loaning you their funds and closing the loan in their name.

-Mortgage Broker: As do mortgage bankers, takes loan application and processes the necessary paperwork.
+Mortgage Broker: As do mortgage bankers, take loan applications and process the necessary paperwork.
 Unlike a mortgage banker, brokers do not fund the loan with their own money but work on behalf of several investors, such as mortgage bankers, banks, or investment bankers.

 Mortgagee: The lender in a mortgage loan transaction.

 Mortgagor: The borrower or home buyer in a mortgage loan transaction.